Xou da Xuxa (album): Recording

 With the success of the program, Globo Network, decided to continue investing in the musical career of Xuxa, who had begun a year earlier with the release of their first studio album Xuxa e Seus Amigos (1985).
 Guto Graça Melo was contracted to produce the disc.
-When Guto met Xuxa, he realized she could not make a single note.
-Not knowing what to do, Guto appealed to the president of Som Livre João Araújo, who said "If seen.
-He invents an album to do with it."
+When Guto met Xuxa, he realized she could not sing a single note.
+Not knowing what to do, Guto appealed to the president of Som Livre João Araújo, who said "Figure it out.
+Make up an album to do with her."

 As Xuxa did not know how to sing, she was constantly annoyed in the studio for not being a singer.
 Xuxa to help during the recording, Guto called a girl who did backing vocals for him, Nina, and produced like Xuxa character with the mannerisms that Guto would like her to do.
 After recording with Nina, Xuxa spent days and days listening to recordings on her headset trying to imitate the singer.
 Guto revealed that since there were no equipment to tune the voice at the time, Xuxa sang on several channels and he reduced to one of the best moments.
 Xuxa recorded each song "hundreds of times" until arriving at the ideal voice.